pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       --propertylist options determine which parts are included in each retrieved class.

-      In the output, the class will formatted as defined by the --output-format general option.
+      In the output, the class will be formatted as defined by the --output- format general option.
+Table formats are replaced with MOF format.

       Example: